lucasdiast/origin-tha/README.md

 # Origin Frontend Take-Home Assignment

-Hi!

-Being honest, i don't use typescript daily, but i really enjoyed learning during the development process and would love a feedback.

 # Usage

 This project requires the latest LTS version of NodeJS and you may need to install the yarn as global dependency